 We can all agree that across industries, the key to growth is innovation - and the pharmaceutical space is no exception.
 Did you know the pharmaceutical industry is expected to increase to $1.5 trillion by 2023?
-With this growth, we’re seeing a rapid increase in drug development and manufacturing.
+With this growth, we’re seeing a rapid increase in drug development and manufacturing, as well as with IoT and connected devices in life sciences.
 This is partly due to the need for lower drug volumes, faster product runs, higher product mixes, and increased digitization.
 Unfortunately, though, acceleration naturally puts a strain on the companies involved..

 So, is the solution automating the manufacturing process?
 Or is it hiring better talent who can do the job faster?
 The answer may be both.
 The looming hurdles ahead make the industry’s top challenge even more urgent - finding the right people to do the job right!
 Now is the time for pharma companies to adopt new strategies for drug manufacturing and hire talent who understand digitization and modernization.

 Up until now, the industry has faced a number of common challenges in the process of drug manufacturing.
 These include the inability to manufacture at scale and efficiently, as well as the need for process optimization, regulatory compliance, and improvements in the supply chain.
 And, finding the right talent to achieve this has always been (and remains) tricky.
 When hiring, many pharma companies look for unicorns - aka. those with the right mix of education, experience, and willingness to work odd shifts.